m90/targz/README.md

 ## Usage

-The API is really simple, there are only two methods.
+The API is really simple, there is only one method.

 * Compress
-* Extract

 ### Create an archive containing a folder

     import "github.com/m90/targz"
     ...
     err := targz.Compress("my_folder", "my_file.tar.gz")

-### Extract an archive

-    import "github.com/m90/targz"
-    ...
-    err := targz.Extract("my_file.tar.gz", "path/to/extract/to")

 ## Contributing